r-antonio16/web-scraper/README.md

 ```

 Copy the above Docker Compose configuration into a `docker-compose.yml` file and run `docker-compose up -d` in the project directory to start the microservice container.

+## 🔗 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.